You have probably already noticed that after the system installation, all Raspberry Pi on Raspberry Pi OS have the same name.

 Let’s look at how to change the default hostname to a custom name.

-Edit the file configuration
+Solution 2: Edit the configuration file

 Open and edit the /etc/hostname file